Mehmet Tarhan: Conscientious objection

 "I condemn every kind of violence and believe that joining or condoning violence will only result in new violence and everyone will be responsible for the consequences.
 I think that wars caused by power-mongering states are first and foremost a violation of the right to life.
 The violation of the right to life is a crime against humanity and no international convention or law can justify this crime, regardless of any rationale.
 I therefore declare that I won't be an agent of such crime under any circumstances.
 I will not serve any military apparatus."

 Arrest and trial

 In Turkey, all men face conscription for up to 15 months.
-Under Turkish law, there is no provision for conscientious objection, even though Turkey is a member of the United Nations, which acknowledges conscientious objection as a human right.
 In January 2006, the European Court of Human Rights (ECHR) sentenced Turkey for violation of article 3 of the European Convention on Human Rights (prohibition of degrading treatment) in a case dealing with conscientious objection.